Valentine1898/JavaCourses/README.md

-# Homework from the Java OOP course prog.kiev.ua
+# Homeworks from the Java OOP course prog.kiev.ua